Top Your Oysters with Something Other Than Cocktail Sauce

-Summer is here and that means trays loaded with ice and crowned with a beautiful display of fresh oysters.
+New Year's Eve is almost here and that means trays loaded with ice and crowned with a beautiful display of fresh oysters.
+Also, plenty of champagne.
 The sensation of slurping down an oyster is unmatched, but the experience can sometimes be dulled by the same toppings over and over again: lemon wedges, chilled cocktail sauce, and mignonette are classically delicious, but not the most exciting.

 Luckily, new and innovative ways of approaching oysters are being discovered every day.
 Melissa McGrath, the chef at Sweet Amalia Oyster Farm in South Jersey, has a lot of experience with oysters.
 “Oysters are such a great vessel for plenty of flavors,” she says.
 “You could really do anything besides a traditional cocktail or mignonette sauce.”

 Here are her best tips on getting creative with oysters.

 Terroir is to wine as merroir is to sea.
 From the French word mer, which means sea, merroir refers to the flavors imbued in an oyster based on the conditions it was raised in.
 “Depending on the salinity content, you definitely want to adjust things like salt, fat, and acid in your pairing,” McGrath explains.

 At Sweet Amalia, the namesake oysters are farmed just north of Cape May Point in the Delaware Bay, leaving them with what McGrath describes as a “buttery flavor profile and texture.”
 Sloop Points, a different type of oyster, are farmed closer to the ocean and therefore have a brinier flavor profile.

 Depending on the type of oyster available, toppings should be adjusted accordingly so a serving of oyster isn’t too rich, too salty, or too tart.